TaalVerena/cuppa-cake/README.md

 Below are the epics and user stories developed for Cuppa Cake, each aimed at enhancing the user experience and functionality of the platform:
 1. User Registration & Authentication
     - User Registration
-    - User Login
+    - User Sign In
-    - User Logout
+    - User Sign Out
     - Password Reset
 2. Product Browsing & Search Functionality
     - Product Categories